ItsAsbreuk/itsa-gallery/src/gallery-itsacalendarmodellist/README.md

 =============================

 Adds the feature to attach a ModelList to Calendar.
-Is an extention to Y.Calendar, meaning that you can call these methods like myCalendar.getModelsInYear(2015);
+Is an extention to Y.Calendar, meaning that you can call these methods like this: myCalendar.getModelsInYear(2015);

 <i>Uses <b>gallery-itsacalendarmarkeddates</b> under the hood.</i>